HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](window1.jpg)
 (This is an image of the window panes.)

 I then added a curtain rod and curtains made out of a painted skewer, jump rings and fabric.
 I had to use a very light fabric to ensure the fan would blow it enough.
+I hand sewed a hem to prevent freying but I did leave some rough edges to contribute to the abandoned look.
 I also glued a small piece of fly screen over the vent in the ground.
 I was going to cut slats but to ensure maximum air to flow through I chose fly screen.

 ![Image](window2.jpg)
 (This is an image of the final window with the curtains.)